oxen-io/session-file-server-old/README.md

 New dialects will be able to extend the App.net API without breaking existing clients.
 A server is able to run multiple dialects at once.

 ###Dispatcher (dispatcher.js)
-This mainly translate internal API calls to DataAccess Chain.
+This mainly translates internal API calls to DataAccess Chain.
 Dispatcher talks to the configured "cache".
-The upstream app stream and the DataAccess chain will feed data through the dispatcher for transformation and to be stored in the DataStore.
+The upstream app stream and the DataAccess chain will feed data through the dispatcher for transformation and future storage in the DataStore.

 ###DataAccess Chain (dataaccess.*.js)
 The DataAccess chain is a list of DataAccess objects.
 Each objects in the chain will have the same exact API.
 If a query is not in current DataAccess layer, it will send the request to the next DataAccess layer in the chain until the request is served.
 Writes can cascade up too in case there are mulitple upstream providers to post to each one individually.

 ####DataAccess: Cache
 This is just a pass-through at the moment (dataaccess.base.js).
-Eventually hand crafted modules will be created.
+Eventually hand-crafted modules will be created.
 These modules will have more performant data structures than the data store can provide and can be used to optimize slower API paths.

 ####DataAccess: Data store
 This contains the models for the caminte ORM (dataaccess.caminte.js) and the API to get and set data in the Data store.

-This will be segmented in to 4 backing stores: Auth, Token, Rate limiting, and Data.
+This will be segmented into 4 backing stores: Auth, Token, Rate limiting, and Data.
 You will be able to configure each backing store to use a different storage backend (memory, SQLite, Redis, MySQL).

 This layer will be responsible for managing expiration and size of the data set.

 ####DataAccess: Upstream Proxy
-Reqeusts will be turned into requests that can be proxied from an upstream server.
+Requests will be turned into requests that can be proxied from an upstream server.

 ###Upstream streaming
-If configured, the NodeJS web server will create an app token with an upstream network (App.net at the moment) and use app streaming to receive network updates and populate it's cache/data store through the dispatcher.
+If configured, the NodeJS web server will create an app token with an upstream network (App.net at the moment) and use app streaming to receive network updates and populate its cache/data store through the dispatcher.

 ##Current Performance
-I'm finding (with taking in account network latency) the performance of the NodeJS web server is 10-20 faster than the official App.net API (Using memory or Redis data stores).
+I'm finding (with taking in account network latency) that the performance of the NodeJS web server is 10-20 faster than the official App.net API (Using memory or Redis data stores).
 This is likely due to the small datasets I'm testing with.
-Only time will tell with the larger datasets to see if the performance will hold steady.
+Only time will tell with the larger datasets if the performance will hold steady.

 ##Potential Scalability
 Using Ohe's lightPoll model; I believe with a message queue, we can have multiple web worker nodes (only one master node with upstream connection).
-This will allow for additional scalability if you wish to do a large scale deployment or just to use all the cpu cores in one server.
+This will allow for additional scalability if you wish to do a large scale deployment or just use all the cpu cores in one server.

 #I'm an App.net 3rd party developer how can I get my app ready for an alternative API server?
 We just need you to have the root of the API request to be configureable.

 So if you have "`https://api.App.net/`" or "`https://alpha-api.App.net/stream/0/`" are your API root right now, you just need an UI for your users to be able to enter an alternate root.
 This will allows users to select what API to connect to and use.

-We'll also need to allow your OAuth endpoints to be configureable.
-As the users will have different usernames and passwords than their App.net counter parts.
+We'll also need to allow your OAuth endpoints to be configurable, as the users will have different usernames and passwords than their App.net counter parts.

 We're talking about implementing a JSON data source that will provide a directory of all the available AltAPI servers.
 This will be for the 3rd party app devs that really want a really nice UI for selecting an AltAPI server.